MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/shared-devices.md

 > [!WARNING]
 > Don't try to edit the group tab attribute by appending **-Shared** to devices previously imported to Windows Autopilot.
 Devices already imported into Windows Autopilot, using one of the Microsoft Managed Desktop group tags starting with *Microsoft365Managed_*, but without **-Shared** initially appended, are already part of a different Azure Active Directory group.
 This Azure Active Directory group doesn't have the Windows Autopilot self-deploying mode profile assigned to it.
 If you must re-purpose an existing device to be a shared device, you must delete and re-register the device into Windows Autopilot again.

-If you're having a partner enroll devices, follow the steps in [Partner registration](../get-started/partner-registration.md), but append **-Shared** to the group tag, as shown in the table above.

 ## Consequences of shared device mode